- Fragile X-associated Disorders

 The Fragile X Clinical & Research Consortium (FXCRC) is a group of clinics and research facilities across the United States that are dedicated to assisting families and individuals who are affected by fragile X syndrome (FXS) or one of the other Fragile X-associated Disorders.
 Most clinics are part of university and/or hospital settings.
 There, experts in the field of FXS can offer medical, therapeutic, and educational evaluations, treatment recommendations, and referrals to other important resources.
 The information gathered from patients and families can help expand knowledge about FXS to guide future treatment.

-One of the best ways for families to help their doctors gather this information is to become part of the FXCRC Registry and Database.
+One of the best ways for families to help their doctors gather this information is to become part of the FORWARD Registry and Database.

 . . .
 Read More: Fragile X Clinical & Research Consortium

-The Carolina Institute for Developmental Disabilities (CIDD) at the University of North Carolina at Chapel Hill would like to inform you of an exciting new research opportunity available to families with infants who have a child diagnosed with fragile X. This multi-center study involves the collaboration of two sites which are part of an
+The Carolina Institute for Developmental Disabilities (CIDD) at the University of North Carolina at Chapel Hill and the Center for Interdisciplinary Brain Sciences Research (CIBSR) at Stanford University would like to inform you of an exciting new research project involving families who have a child diagnosed with fragile X

 . . .
-Read More: Opportunity from Novartis Pharmaceuticals
+Read More: Colorado Children's Hospital "Foxtail" study

 . . .
-Read More: Helping Young Children With Fragile X At Home
+Read More: Research: Language Development in Boys with Fragile X Syndrome